Table of Contents

 Nekhbet as a Funerary Deity

-Nekhbet protected deceased kings and the non-royal dead.
+Nekhbet also protected deceased kings and the non-royal dead.
 She took on the form of a vulture and shielded the deceased with outspread wings.
 Nekhbet was also associated with Osiris, the god of the Underworld.
 Funerary art and images show Nekhbet alongside Osiris, in tombs and burial chambers.

 Nekhbet and the Royal Family

 Nekhbet was the patron of the Egyptian royal family.
 The queens of Egypt wore vulture headdresses as a mark of respect and adoration towards Nekhbet.
 Due to her affiliation with the royal family, Nekhbet became one of the most renowned goddesses of Egypt.
 The goddess preceded and guided the coronation festivities of the new king.
 The symbols of Nehkhbet, such as the Shem, were etched onto the kings’ crown, as an emblem of guidance and protection.
 In Egyptian art, Nehkhbet was depicted as a vulture protecting the kings and their royal image.
-This role as protector of the king can be seen in the epic battle between Horus and Set.
+This role as protector of the king can be seen in the epic battle between Horus and Seth.
 Nehkhbet protected Horus and guided him on his attempt to reclaim the throne.

 Nekhbet and Ra